iweism01/StockOptimizer/README.md

 2. I used a separate Python test file to test my main logic, outside of AWS

-3. On the webpage, I added a section at the bottom where one can test the program, using predefined test variables, validating the whole chain from the UI to the logic in the Lambda function..
+3. On the webpage, I added a section at the bottom where one can test the program, using predefined test variables, validating the whole chain from the UI to the logic in the Lambda function.

 ## To-Do